Nowadays, with the best infrared thermometer, you can measure an object’s temperature from a distance with utmost accuracy.

-- Solid construction with rubberized grip
+- The construction is solid with a rubberized grip.

-- Features a built-in flashlight
+- It features a built-in flashlight.

-- Comes with one year warranty
+- It comes with one year warranty.

 The BT-1500 has many applications that are geared towards industrial usage.
-You will find it helpful if you work in the automotive, HVAC, electricity or any profession that requires constant monitoring of temperature.
+You will find it helpful if you work in the automotive, HVAC, electricity, or any profession that requires constant monitoring of temperature.
 Its portability makes it ideal for mechanics and contractors.

 Types of the best infrared thermometer